-A sterling stock liquidity bank should monitor its liquidity position on an inter-day basis.
-Any breaches of the wholesale sterling net outflow limit, the sterling stock 'floor' or the sterling stock liquidity ratio should be reported immediately to the FSA and a completed, contemporaneous form SLR1 (or a paper version of FSA013 after 1 January 2008) sent to the firm's usual supervisory contact at the FSA detailing the liquidity breach.
-The reason for the breach should also be given, together with the bank's proposed action to bring its liquidity position back within its guidelines.

-- a) In normal circumstances, a bank's wholesale sterling actual net outflow should not exceed its wholesale sterling net outflow limit.
+- A sterling stock liquidity bank should monitor its liquidity position on an inter-day basis.
+Any breaches of the wholesale sterling net outflow limit, the sterling stock 'floor' or the sterling stock liquidity ratio should be reported immediately to the FSA and a completed, contemporaneous form SLR1 (or a paper version of FSA013 on and after 30 June 2008) sent to the firm's usual supervisory contact at the FSA detailing the liquidity breach.
+The reason for the breach should also be given, together with the bank's proposed action to bring its liquidity position back within its guidelines. - a) In normal circumstances, a bank's wholesale sterling actual net outflow should not exceed its wholesale sterling net outflow limit.
 Exceptions should be notified to the FSA unless the bank concerned has enough surplus sterling stock liquidity, over and above that required to meet the sterling stock liquidity ratio.
-If this condition is met, the exception need not be reported to the FSA. - A sterling stock liquidity bank should report its liquidity position to the FSA monthly on the form SLR1 up to end December 2007 and, after 1 January 2008, quarterly on FSA013.
-Unless otherwise agreed in writing with the FSA, the form SLR1 (FSA013 after 1 January 2008) should be completed on a consolidated basis. - a) Unless otherwise agreed in writing with the FSA, the form SLR1 should be completed as at the second Wednesday of each month, and FSA013 quarterly at dates based on a firm's accounting reference date. - 4 The FSA monitors a sterling stock liquidity bank's liquidity profile up to end December 2007 on a monthly basis in line with the submission of the form SLR1: after 1 January 2008, it will monitor the liquidity profile quarterly in line with the submission of FSA013.
+If this condition is met, the exception need not be reported to the FSA. - A sterling stock liquidity bank should report its liquidity position to the FSA monthly on the form SLR1 up to end May 2008 and, on and after 30 June 2008, quarterly on FSA013.
+Unless otherwise agreed in writing with the FSA, the form SLR1 (FSA013 on and after 30 June 2008) should be completed on a consolidated basis. - a) Unless otherwise agreed in writing with the FSA, the form SLR1 should be completed as at the second Wednesday of each month and FSA013 quarterly at dates based on a firm's accounting reference date. - 4 The FSA monitors a sterling stock liquidity bank's liquidity profile up to end May 2008 on a monthly basis in line with the submission of the form SLR1: on and after 30 June 2008, it will monitor the liquidity profile quarterly in line with the submission of FSA013.